kumahq/kuma/examples/kubernetes/kuma-demo/README.md

 ## Setup Environment

-1. Start a Kubernetes cluster with version 1.15 or higher
+1. Start a Kubernetes cluster with version 1.15 or higher and at least 4GB of memory

 ```
 $ minikube start --kubernetes-version v1.15.4